-On most Unix platforms, if oommf.tcl is marked executable, the interpreter tclsh (on the execution path) will be invoked to interpret the script.
-If the Tcl shell program cannot be invoked by the name tclsh on your computer, edit the first lines of oommf.tcl to use the proper name.
+On most Unix platforms, if app/oommf/oommf.tcl is marked executable, the interpreter tclsh (on the execution path) will be invoked to interpret the script.
+If the Tcl shell program cannot be invoked by the name tclsh on your computer, edit the first lines of app/oommf/oommf.tcl to use the proper name.
 Better still, use symbolic links or some other means to make the Tcl shell program available by the name tclsh.
 The latter solution will not be undone by file overwrites from OOMMF upgrades.

-If in addition, the directory .../path/to/oommf is in the execution path, the command line can be as simple as:
+If in addition, the directory app/oommf is in the execution path, the command line can be as simple as: